-The Council meets once every six weeks, with a break during the summer.
-The meetings are usually held in the Council Chamber at Greenfield, Alloa.
+The Council meets every calendar month on the 2nd Thursday of the month with a break during the summer.
+The meetings are usually held in the Council Chamber on the ground floor of Kilncraigs, Alloa, FK10 1EB.
 Details of the meeting dates are published on the meetings diary section on this site.

 Special Council meetings can be called if a decision is needed before an item can be discussed at an ordinary meeting of the Council.
 Our Standing Orders explain the circumstances and procedures for calling a Special meeting.